samathaluca/gitpod-meetmeinthemiddle/README.md

 2. Chrome Developer tools
 Final error is js?key=AIzaSyBNne6TTHmVK0n_fL0ogNWkvNwDTdf9lsI&libraries=places&callback=initialize:70 InvalidValueError: not an instance of HTMLInputElement.
 Google maps is producing an error that does not effect the functionality of the Javascript code long term.
 I have not rewritten the code because I do not want the application to be dependent on google maps only.
+Console tests were run with different device sizes within Chrome Developer tools.
+Final tests on small devices revealed poor readability of carousel text.
+Media queries were added to remove the text and carousel indicator on small devices.
+A colourful poor resolution image of choice was replaced by a better quality image using media queries.
 3. Javascript Validator
  23 errors listed all relating to the validator not recognising how to read built-in variable names.
 It's a known issue for JS online validators.
+ 3 errors were corrected. autocomplete variables had undergone name changes and were inconsistent.
+ An old variable had not been removed.
+This was commented out pending final preview and deployment tests.
 4. HTML Validator
  Known error of bar pipe between fonts in googleapi is not necessary to change.
  Validator showed an error suggesting I move a </div> before a </form> tag in previous test.
 This time the error suggests I need to revert the change to how it had been previously.
 As the bootstrap grid becomes less responsive if I do reverse the previous change I have left it.
+5. Markdown live
-5. Markdown live-preview yet to be used.
+  preview yet to be used.
-6. CSS changes are to be done.
-Final CSS tests to be done before submission.
+6. CSS beautifier and validator
+No changes needed
+7. Autoprefixer test run.
+No prefixes needed.

-### COMPATIBILITY
+### Compatibility

 To ensure a broad range of users can successfully use this site, I tested it across the 6 major browsers in desktop, tablet and mobile configuration.

-Chrome
+1. Chrome
-Edge
+2. Edge
-Firefox
+3. Firefox
-Safari
+4. Safari
-Opera
+5. Opera
-Internet Explorer
+6. Internet Explorer  . warning in google documentation is as follows: Notice: Support for Internet Explorer 10 will end between November 2019 and May 2020 depending on the release channel or version number you use.

 NO ISSUES

 ### Devices tested